Automorphism groups of edge-transitive maps: Infinite automorphism groups

 \section{Infinite automorphism groups}

 A map $\M$ is compact if and only if the corresponding map subgroups have finite index in $\Gamma$.
 In the case of edge-transitive maps, this is equivalent to ${\rm Aut}\,\M$ being finite, as we have assumed until now.
 If we remove this restriction, then there is an even greater abundance and variety of maps and automorphism groups in each edge-transitive class $T$.
-So much so, in fact, that it is impossible to give as comprehensive an analysis as that given earlier for compact maps, so instead we shall just illustrate a few phenomena which distinguish non-compact edge-transitive maps from compact ones..
-This possibility can be avoided by choosing $\tilde M$ so that
+So much so, in fact, that it is impossible to give as comprehensive an analysis as that given earlier for compact maps, so instead we shall just illustrate a few phenomena which distinguish non-compact edge-transitive maps from compact ones.